rene-d/goffline/README.md

 ## Configuration

-See [config.txt](./config.txt) for an example of module and extenion list.
+See [config.txt](./config.txt) for an example of module and extension list.

 ## Test